Regulatory Applications

 Pre-Submission Feedback

-There are mechanisms available to obtain feedback from the FDA prior to submission of an IND application, which include meetings prior to submission of an IND application (pre-IND meetings).
+There are mechanisms available to obtain feedback from the FDA prior to submission of an IND application (pre-IND meeting).

-The FDA has a detailed guidance document regarding the different types of meetings that may be requested, the request process, and timelines.
-For any questions or further guidance, please contact OCR Regulatory via psom-ind-ide@pobox.upenn.edu.
+The FDA has a detailed guidance regarding the different types of meetings that may be requested, the request process, and timelines.
+Please contact OCR Regulatory via psom-ind-ide@pobox.upenn.edu for additional guidance.

 IND Application

-The FDA also has an extensive website for Investigator Initiated Investigational New Drug (IND) Applications.
+The FDA also has an extensive website for Investigator Initiated Investigational New Drug (IND) Application.

 Please contact OCR Regulatory at psom-ind-ide@pobox.upenn.edu for additional guidance.